Simple, homemade muffins loaded with chocolate chips, which are quick to whip up for afternoon…

 What Ingredients Do I Need?

-- Milk – I am using pandan powder, bought from Redmart, for the pandan milk mixture (it’s now out of stock).
-You can also blend pandan leaves together with milk, and strain it.
-Otherwise, you can also use just fresh milk for vanilla flavored muffins.
-Be sure to use full fat milk for moist crumbs (not low fat or skimmed milk).
+- Milk – I am using pandan powder for the pandan milk (I previously bought from Redmart but it’s now out of stock).
+You can also blend pandan leaves together with milk and strain it to get pandan milk.
+If you cannot find both of these, you can also use whole milk for vanilla flavored muffins.

 - Oil – I am using rice bran oil.
 You can use any neutral tasting oil, or coconut oil for a fuller coconut aroma.

-- Baking Powder – Baking powder is important to give the muffins a fluffy texture.
-If you can, do try to get aluminum-free baking powder.
+- Baking Powder – Baking powder is important to give these muffins a fluffy texture.
+Do not skip the baking powder.

-- Top Flour – You can use either top flour or cake flour.
+- Top Flour – You can use either top flour or cake flour for this recipe.

 - Kaya – I topped the muffins with our favourite local custard jam – KAYA!
 It gives the muffins some texture and richness.
-Don’t skip it if you’re a kaya lover!
+Don’t skip this if you’re a kaya lover!
 Both Hainanese or pandan kaya would work.
-If you’re living overseas, try to see if your nearest Asian grocery store carries it 🙂
+If you’re living overseas, check if your nearest Asian grocery store carries it 🙂

 Are These Pandan Kaya Muffins Easy To Make?